 All faculty-led study abroad is credit bearing now at Mott so students are able to

 use their financial aid and scholarships in most cases to pay for the study abroad

 course.
 The study abroad course generally has a course fee attached to it which covers

 the cost of the programming.
 Students should contact the Financial Aid office for

 specific questions they might have in regards to their scholarships and awards.

 There are many ways to consider keeping the cost of the program down.

-based on a minimum of 10 students.
+rates are typically based on a minimum of 10 students.
 The ratio for students to faculty

 - Combine your program with another teacher/university.